 In 1831 Nat Turner awaits death in a Virginia jail cell.
 He is a slave, a preacher, and the leader of the only effective slave revolt in the history of 'that peculiar institution'.
 William Styron's ambitious and stunningly accomplished novel is Turner's confession, made to his jailers under the duress of his God.
 Encompasses the betrayals, cruelties and humiliations that made up slavery - and that still sear the collective psyches of both races.

-Born at Newport News, Virginia, in 1925, William Styron was educated at Duke University.
+Born in Newport News, Virginia, in 1925, William Styron was educated at Duke University.
 He served in the Marine Corps during the last war, and was recalled to service during the Korean War.
 After 1952, he lived mainly in Europe, before settling in a rural part of Connecticut.
-He died in 2006.